tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 I will argue that these accounts all point in the same direction, namely, that what is special about aesthetics is the way we exercise
 [page break] our attention in aesthetic experiences.
 This can help us explain how experiencing something as beautiful qualifies as aesthetic and also what makes these experiences emotionally infused.
-Attention was the missing piece in the pleasure-based accounts and talking about the detached open-ended exercise of attention captures much of the 'for its own sake' accounts.  **As Marcel Prouse (1871-1922) said, 'Attention can take various forms and the job of the artist is to invoke the most superior of these.'**
+Attention was the missing piece in the pleasure-based accounts and talking about the detached open-ended exercise of attention captures much of the "for its own sake" accounts.  **As Marcel Prouse (1871-1922) said, "Attention can take various forms and the job of the artist is to invoke the most superior of these."**

-pp. 10-21.  [**Emphasis added.**]
+pp. 20-21.  [**Emphasis added.**]

 ## Chapter 3, Experience and attention - pp. 22-42